deckeraa/pouchdb-fx/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/com.stronganchortech/pouchdb-fx.svg)](https://clojars.org/com.stronganchortech/pouchdb-fx)

 You will also need to install pouchdb and the pouchdb-find plugin into your project.
-How you do this depends on your setup.
 If you are using the re-frame lein template, you may simply `npm i pouchdb pouchdb-find`.

-pouchdb-fx registers the :pouchdb event handler in re-frame when you include the library.
+:require the following into your namespace to register the :pouchdb event handler and effects handler in re-frame

-:require the following into your namespace:
 ```
 [com.stronganchortech.pouchdb-fx :as pouchdb-fx]
 ```